Oyekunle-Mark/blog/content/posts/guide-to-building-and-installing-the-linux-kernel.md

 ---
 title: "A Guide to Building, Installing and Booting the Linux Kernel"
 date: 2024-06-02
-description: "Build, install and boot a linux kernel."
+description: "Build, install and boot a Linux kernel."
 summary: "Notes on building, installing and booting the Linux kernel on real hardware."
 tags: ["C", "linux", "osdev"]
 draft: false